Companion Services Program

 News & Updates

-The waitlist for the Companion Services Program is closed and not accepting new referrals at this time.
+The waitlist for the Companion Services Program is closed and is not currently accepting new referrals.

 The program provides assistance to incapacitated adults and adults over 60 who are within state income guidelines and are unable to care for themselves.
 Designed to assist adults in maintaining independence or allowing them to remain in their own home, services such as the following are provided: